sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree
+<<-199	Binary Tree Right Side View    		55.2%	Medium	->>
+<<-222	Count Complete Tree Nodes    		48.1%	Medium
+1+2+4+...->2^(h+1)-1 check depth diff.
+->>

+<<-226	Invert Binary Tree    		66.1%	Easy
+swap left right.
+->>

+<<-230	Kth Smallest Element in a BST    		61.6%	Medium
+- inorder traversal
+- binary search (count)
+- if the tree is modified often? add a counter to each node.
+->>

+<<-250	Count Univalue Subtrees    		52.7%	Medium
+post order traversal.
+->>

+<<-255	Verify Preorder Sequence in Binary Search Tree    		45.9%	Medium
+binary search to find the upper bound and divide into left and right.
+->>

+<<-270	Closest Binary Search Tree Value    		49.2%	Easy
+find the value in logn. target is float. curr_diff=target-root->val, >0 we want to reduce the diff, goes to right. else goes to left O(h).
+->>

+<<-272	Closest Binary Search Tree Value II    		51.3%	Hard
+find the k values closest to the target in BST.
+O(N): the difference is ia V shape. using a deque to move the window.
+O(N) if the tree is balanced: find the closest node and extend left and right (inorder and reverse inorder) ->>

+<<-285	Inorder Successor in BST    		41.7%	Medium
+given a val, find its next greater. binary search. val<root, goes to left, else goes to right.
+->>

 <<-297	Serialize and Deserialize Binary Tree    		48.8%	Hard	->>